Nmesoma-solomon-peter/alu-shell/basics/README.md

-This is my readme for alu-shell
+this is my basics directory